-- 21. The Payable Tax Amount should only be used if a manual calculation for duty is being completed and an override of the calculation of debt is needed - Manual calculations should be authorised according to the Procedure Code used.
+21. The Payable Tax Amount should only be used if a manual calculation for duty is being completed and an override of the calculation of debt is needed

+Manual calculations should be authorised according to the Procedure Code used.
 Manual calculations may also be required for some Procedure Codes available on Full Frontier Declarations.
 A manual calculation is required when using the excise duty-off set mechanism, which would require an override of automatic calculation, and a value declared.
-Refer to 'Make an excise duty off-set calculation' on GOV.UK for more information. - 22.
-If you have a Payable Tax Amount, enter the corresponding Payable Tax Currency.
+Refer to Excise Notice 197 on GOV.UK for more information.

+22. If you have a Payable Tax Amount, enter the corresponding Payable Tax Currency.
 This will default to 'Pounds Sterling' but can be selected from a drop-down menu

 The Item Price / Amount is the amount charged for the item listed on the invoice.
 Where goods have a payable price (Valuation Method 1 on GOV.UK), this is the amount charged for the item and the currency used, as listed on the invoice.
-For more details on working out the customs value of your imported goods, refer to the government guidance at GOV.UK.
+There is more detail on working out the customs value of your imported goods on GOV.UK.